ray-project/ray/doc/source/tune/guides/plot_tune-usage.rst

 3. ``mean_accuracy``
 4. ``timesteps_this_iter`` (aggregated into ``timesteps_total``).

-Below is an example of the consoe output:
+Below is an example of the console output:

 .. code-block:: bash